wifi

 method sets the 2-letter country code for the Wi-Fi settings.
 Different countries may

 settings.
-However, if you experience any problems, you might want to try changing Wi-Fi country configuration to your country.
+However, if you experience any problems, you might want to try changing the Wi-Fi country configuration to your country.

 setCountry(countryCode: string): Promise<void>;